 I believe my god has spoken to me.

-I look forward to any comments you may have and welcome discussion, disagreement/agreement, and constructive argument in them.
+I look forward to any comments or messages you may have and welcome discussion, disagreement/agreement, and constructive argument in them.